jackmarich/random-tv-episode-generator/README.md

 5.  **Pick Random Episode:** Click the "Pick Random Episode" button.
 A new tab will open with the randomly selected episode.
 6.  **Autoplay:** When watching an episode on Hulu, the extension will automatically switch to a new random episode when the current episode is about to end.

+## Current Shows

+The following shows are currently available in the `episodeLists.json` file:

+* Family Guy (Seasons 1 and 23)
+* American Dad (Template, will add once Family Guy Is Complete)

+*Note: To add more shows, you may update the `episodeLists.json` file.*

 ## File Structure

 * `manifest.json`: The extension manifest file, defining the extension's metadata and permissions.